chchang0501/Chih-Huan-Chang.github.io/index.md

 ## About Me

-I am a Ph.D. student at National Taiwan University, advised by [Chee-Chun Leung (梁次震)](https://www.theplan.it/eng/award-2020-Education/ntu-chee-chun-leung-cosmology-hall-a-floating-cube-in-space-kris-yao-artech).
+I am a research assistant (1 year trainee) at Academia Sinica, advised by [Adeel Khan](https://www.preschema.com).
-Before coming to NTU I studied math at the [University of Washington](http://math.washington.edu/).
+Before coming to Academia Sinica I was a master student at the [National Taiwan University] advised by [Hsueh-Yung Lin](https://homepage.ntu.edu.tw/~hsuehyunglin/).

 I study equations of the form $\int_0^\infty e^{-2\pi x^2} \, dx$.
 I am also interested in the  groups \\(H_k(\mathcal M_g, \mathbb Q)\\) and